mortonmills/docs-gen/README.md

 the strings will be separated and split by spaces

-If the value of a key a is a function, then another object containing the inputFileNames, docsDir, and outfileName will passed to that function.
+If the value of a key is a function, then another object containing the inputFileNames, docsDir, and outfileName will passed to that function.
 Otherwise the value should be a String.